johnnguyencodes/remix-tailwind-vite-boilerplate/README.md

 To-do:

-- Integrate with Sanity.io as the headless CMS solution
-- Connecting it to a Hydrogen Storefront on the Shopify platform as my personal website.
+- Convert to Hydrogen App for Shopify development

 ## Development